naderelfeky/Students-Affairs/README.md

 This application is a student affairs application designed to manage students of FCI MU (Faculty of Computing and Information at Menoufia University).

+This is a complete desktop application with data base it's features are recording new students , recording new employees , record grades of students
+, calculate GPA of student , recording the new subjects after calculating GPA and determine what number of subjects that he has to record in current term and there is a report which say what is the largest degree in every subject and sorted them.

 I implemented some items in the college list.

 List of colleges I worked on("https://drive.google.com/file/d/1e5Bs3kpcLBQEFGGeSeJEK5jDRvABzku7/view")